 You will improve as you go on.
 There’s absolutely zero need to get everything perfect right off the bat (or ever, for that matter).
 No one will even be looking at you when you first start out, so who gives a fuck?
 Now is the perfect time to start experimenting.

-So instead of trying to craft the most beautiful website with the most captivating copy, just throw something together — something you can start to generate income with.
+So instead of trying to craft the most beautiful website with the most captivating copy, just throw something together – something you can start to generate income with.
 That’s what I did.
-In fact, here’s what my website looked like when I first started out.
-I threw that thing together in one day.
+I threw my first freelance writing website together in one day.
 And I started making money from it in the first week.

 So how about you?
 If you’re overwhelmed with the gargantuan task you’ve set yourself, take a minute to get things into perspective.
 What’s your next move?